stat545ubc-2023/assignment-b1-torinhalvorson/README.md

   - the source code for 20231030_AssignmentB1.md, in .Rmd format

 3. assignment-b1-torinhalvorson.Rproj
-   - the R project file for this assignment
+   - the R project specifications for this assignment